 First, we ensured our team’s health and safety, immediately deploying the required controls to prepare the plant and production lines to be compliant with government-prescribed protocols.
 The best practices developed early on by our team in China helped us accelerate the deployment of safety measures.

 In tandem, we worked closely with our customer to prepare documentation to make the case that manufacturing ID management tools was critical at the time.
 We also liaised with government officials to help them understand the importance of continuing this project as planned.
-We made the cast that controlling access to places like medical supply rooms at hospitals or data centers was as important as ever.
+We made the case that controlling access to places like medical supply rooms at hospitals or data centers was as important as ever.
 Moreover, ID management devices providing no-touch access to secure areas became urgent when health officials were advocating minimal contact with people and things.

 We wasted no time in chasing down parts as shortages in electronic parts and other components loomed.
 We leaned on our strong supplier relationships in many cases and worked the phones and email to ensure continuous shipment.

 As our Aguascalientes site operated at reduced capacities after we shut down our nonessential lines, we had headcount available to redeploy to accelerate the production of readers.
-We trained these team members and, within two weeks, they helped us successfully ramp production.
+We trained these team members, and within two weeks, they helped us successfully ramp production.

 Meanwhile, amid travel restrictions, we collaborated with our customer’s engineering and supply chain teams, ensuring our volume production was meeting all expectations throughout the ramp.
 Because of our longstanding relationship, we had worked closely with the teams many times.
 This familiarity made remote collaboration that much easier.
 We used different workarounds to ensure our virtual check-ins had integrity, including weekly video meetings.